CosmoNaught/MINTer/README.md

 **What just happened?**

 1. Field prevalence + entomological context were up‑converted into *initial EIR* using ML models (XGBoost by default).
-2. Those EIRs became inputs for the neural‑network emulator (LSTM by default).
+2. Those EIRs became inputs for the neural‑network emulator (LSTM by default) for prevalence predictions, or XGBoost/RF ensemble models for case predictions.
 3. Three what‑if net‑mix scenarios returned both prevalence and case projections in under a second.

 ### Advanced Model Options 🧪

-While the defaults use well-tested models (XGBoost for EIR, LSTM for predictions), experimental models are available:
+While the defaults use well-tested models, alternative models are available:

 ```r
 # Use ensemble of models for EIR estimation (averages predictions)